Broker Check

 Make a goal of having no fewer than three divorce attorneys on your interview list.

-While the contents of your list will depend on what is most important to you, I recommend always including the following questions:
+While the contents of your list will depend on what is most important to you, I recommend including these questions:

 • How long have you been practicing Family Law?